MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-sign-in-call-api-prepare-tenant.md

 [!INCLUDE [active-directory-b2c-app-integration-add-user-flow](./includes/register-app/add-optional-claims-access.md)]

-Use the steps in [Configure optional claims](../../identity-platform/optional-claims.md?tabs=appui) article to add *idtyp* claim to the *Access* token:
+Use the steps in [Configure optional claims](../../identity-platform/optional-claims.md?tabs=appui) article to add idtyp claim to the access token:

 - For the **Token type** select **Access**.
 - From the optional claims list, select **idtyp**.